 A phone's internal antenna is shared with cellular and WiFi, sits inside the cabin behind a windshield, and is subject to multipath reflections from the vehicle's interior.

-This matters less for speed measurement (Doppler is independent of position accuracy) but does affect distance-based milestones like quarter mile times.
+This matters less for speed measurement (Doppler is independent of position accuracy) but does affect distance-based milestones like quarter mile times in weak-signal environments.

 Update Rate

 At 25Hz, the Dragy Pro and RaceBox Mini get a GPS fix every 40ms compared to FastTrack's 100ms at 10Hz.
-More data points mean more precise interpolation and less room for error between samples.
+Sensor fusion closes much of this gap by blending in the 100Hz accelerometer, but more raw GPS data is still more raw GPS data.

 Run-to-Run Consistency

 Dedicated devices produce tighter run-to-run variance thanks to superior hardware.
 If you do the same pull five times, a Dragy Pro's results will cluster more tightly together.
-FastTrack's results may vary slightly more depending on phone placement, GPS conditions, and environmental factors.
+FastTrack's results still vary slightly more depending on phone placement, GPS conditions, and environmental factors — though the fusion engine dramatically tightens consistency compared to the previous GPS-only approach.

 Accuracy Comparison